-The reserve’s name comes from the founders, a group of Swedish children who campaigned to gather support from countries around the world to protect this unique piece of land in Costa Rica.
-Thanks to them, the Children’s Eternal Rain forest is now an important watershed and houses an enormous variety of flora and fauna.
+The reserve’s name, Children’s Eternal Rainforest comes from the founders, a group of Swedish children who campaigned to gather support from countries around the world to protect this unique piece of land in Costa Rica.
+Thanks to them, the Children’s Eternal Rainforest is now an important watershed and houses an enormous variety of flora and fauna.

 Location and Getting There

-From Santa Elena town, drive on the road that takes you to Curi-Cancha and Monteverde Cloud Forest Reserve.
+From Santa Elena town, drive on the road that takes you to Curi Cancha Reserve and Monteverde Cloud Forest Reserve.
 You will pass the El Establo Hotel on your left and the road will turn into a gravel road.
-Continue for about 5 minutes and you will see a large sign for Bajos del Tigre, Children’s Eternal Rainforest.
+Continue for about 5 minutes and you will see a large sign for Bajos del Tigre.
 Turn right and continue a couple more minutes to reach the parking lot.

-For a self guided hike, the entrance fee is $12 for foreign adults, $10 for foreign students, $8 for children 6-12 and children 0-5 are free.
-You can also go on a guided hike during the day or night.
-It’s $22 for a guided night walk for adults and $30 for a guided nature day walk.
+For a self guided hike, the entrance fee is $15 USD for foreign adults, $13 USD for foreign students, $10 USD for children 6-12 and children 0-5 are free.
+It’s $24 USD for a guided night walk for adults and $33 for a guided nature day walk.

 We could hear so many birds around us and saw a couple of hummingbirds.
 It’s quite dense so it was hard to see them but we could hear toucans and hummingbirds everywhere!

 In certain areas, there was a hand rail and every few hundred feet or so was a bench which I thought was extremely nice, especially if there are older folks on the trail.
 We could tell this trail was designed for kids and we passed by a large school group studying the vegetation.